Raccoon-he/publicholidays/README.md

 }
 ```

-The variable `country_info` will be a logical value.
+The variable `is_holiday` will be a logical value.
 "TRUE" means today is a public holiday in the specified country.

 <br><br><br>
 >>> ```